LerichO/HackUTD-2023-proj/README.md

 # HomeAloan

-The rising generation new adults face growing challenges in understanding and preparing for the housing market; this app seeks to mitigate the issue.
+The rising generation of new adults face growing challenges in understanding and preparing for the housing market; this app seeks to mitigate the issue.
 HomeAloan is a website that seeks to evaluate expense and income of end users and provide meaningful insight into their eligibility for home loans.

 By Laya Srinivas, Suvel Muttreja, Joie Lin, Lerich Osay